Reducing Delays in Neurosurgery:

 – Lee Bennett, Associate Director Perioperative Care, Northern Care Alliance NHS Foundation Trust

-Discover cases from other healthcare systems
+Discover cases from other health systems